 Our approach is particularly suited to certain markets, such as the bond market.
-At any point in time, each dealer might have some private information about the motivations of his clients.
+At any time, each dealer could have some private information about the motivations of his clients.
 This translates into private information concerning the bond's fundamental value.
-Thus, when setting his public quotes, each dealer takes his own private information into account.
+When setting his public quotes, each dealer takes his own private information into account.
 Because different dealers have access to different pieces of information, observing his competitors' quotes further affects a dealer's beliefs about the bond's value.
 In a dynamic setting, in which the same dealers repeatedly meet over time, a dealer's quotes affect not only the dealer's current profit but also his competitors' beliefs.
-Thus, these quotes alter his competitors' future behavior and hence, the dealer's future profits.
+These quotes alter his competitors' future behavior and, hence, the dealer's future profits.
 Assuming that dealers are uninformed does not fit such markets.
 The standard approach requires specifying dealers' information structure and solving for a Bayesian equilibrium given this structure.
 Unfortunately, except for very simple information structures, this approach leads to intractable models.2 Moreover, nothing guarantees that the equilibrium strategy computed for a hypothetical information structure remains an equilibrium if the actual information structure is different.
-By contrast, in a belief-free equilibrium, each dealer's strategy is ex post optimal, i.e., independent of the actual fundamental value of the bond.
-Ex post optimality guarantees that, irrespective of the dealers' information structure and their beliefs, the strategy profile remains optimal and forms a subgame perfect Nash equilibrium of the underlying complete information game.
-Thus, a belief-free equilibrium (henceforth, BFE) remains an equilibrium even in those markets in which private information differs across dealers and varies over time.
+By contrast, in a BFE, each dealer's strategy is ex post optimal, i.e., independent of the actual fundamental value of the bond.
+Ex post optimality guarantees that, no matter the dealers' information structure and their beliefs, the strategy profile remains optimal and forms a subgame perfect Nash equilibrium of the underlying complete information game.
+A BFE remains an equilibrium even in those markets in which private information differs across dealers and varies over time.
 In addition, a BFE also remains a subgame perfect Nash equilibrium under the informational assumption that dealers themselves are agnostic with respect to other dealers' beliefs about fundamentals.
-That is, as we illustrate below, in a BFE, to find the optimal quoting strategy, dealers merely need to follow a simple Markovian mapping from the public history of quotes and trades.
+That is, in a BFE, to find the optimal quoting strategy, dealers merely need to follow a simple Markovian mapping from the public history of quotes and trades.
 Because this mapping is independent of the true asset value, in such equilibria, knowing what other dealers believe is neither necessary nor useful to maximize a dealer's profit.